 RPOs are run to put the defense in a conflict, and it is up to the quarterback to put the ball where the defense isn’t.
 It’s a numbers game.
 Get the ball to your best athletes and let them run in open space.

-Variations of the RPO we have written about in this article are pre-snap RPO, triple option RPO, QB pin and pull RPO, counter RPO and two back flat RPO.
+Variations of the RPO we have written about in this article are pre-snap RPO, triple-option RPO, QB pin and pull RPO, counter RPO and two-back flat RPO.

 Triple Option RPO

 In the play above, Braxton Miller is playing QB for Ohio State.
-The defensive end crashes down to attack the running back, so Miller pulls the ball to run it himself and get his eyes immediately towards his 2nd read.
+The defensive end crashes down to attack the running back, so Miller pulls the ball to run it himself and immediately gets his eyes toward his 2nd read.